TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 Player.prototype = Person.prototype;
 ```

-because it will set `Player.prototype` to directly refer to `Person.prototype` (i.e. not a copy), which could cause problems if you want to edit something in the future.
+because both `Player.prototype` and `Person.prototype` become the exact same object in memory.
+This means any changes made to `Player.prototype` will also affect `Person.prototype`, which is not the intended behavior.
+Instead, we should set `Player.prototype` to inherit from `Person.prototype`, rather than making them the same object.
 Consider one more example:

 ```javascript
 function Person(name) {